alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Method signatures often don’t advertise failure when using `exceptions`, unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
 `DeactivateUser` (below) returns `void`, so failures aren’t visible in the signature.
 In this style, it might throw for parsing/loading/saving and even for business-rule failures.

-The following shows a style where expected failures are represented as `exceptions` (sometimes called “exceptions as control flow”; some teams avoid this style).
+The following shows a style where expected failures are represented as `exceptions` (sometimes called “exceptions as control flow”; some may avoid this style).
 It’s intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight worst-case ergonomics.

 ```csharp
 // The implicit "User" entity used in the examples below